What is Cloud Watch?

 Getting Ready To AWS Account

-An AWS account is required to use Amazon Cloud Watch.
+An AWS account required to use Amazon Cloud Watch.
 The AWS account allows you to use services (for example, Amazon EC2) to generate metrics that you can view in the Cloud Watch console, a point-and-click Web-based interface.
 Furthermore, you can install and configure the AWS command line interface (CLI).